Looking for the Best Flagship Smartphones in Nepal? Check out our curated list here.

 - Battery: 6510mAh with 90W charging (90W power adapter provided)

-- Price in Nepal: NPR 179,999 (12/256GB)
+- Vivo X300 Pro Price in Nepal: NPR 179,999 (16/512GB)

-1. iPhone 17 Pro and iPhone 17 Pro Max
+2. iPhone 17 Pro and iPhone 17 Pro Max

 There’s always this back-and-forth between Samsung and Apple flagships.
 Usually, when Apple drops a new flagship, it edges out the current Galaxy for a moment.
 But give it a few months, and Samsung often pulls ahead in overall rankings.
-Right now, it’s fair to say the iPhone 17 Pro Max is arguably the best phone you can buy—not just in Nepal, but anywhere in the world.
+Right now, it’s fair to say the iPhone 17 Pro Max is arguably one of the best phones you can buy—not just in Nepal, but anywhere in the world.

 Display-wise, it’s incremental as it gets.
 The anti-reflective coating works okay under sunlight, but you’ll notice it looks slightly dimmer than the iPhone 16 Pro Max (review).
 PWM dimming can now be turned off, which helps if you’re sensitive to flicker, and Apple’s usual color accuracy and touch responsiveness are still top-notch.